marrov/marrov/README.md

 <h2 align="left"> About me </h2>

 <p>
   Hi!
-I'm Marc, a Ph.D. student at KTH in Stockholm, Sweden.
-I'm currently exploring the intersection between fluid mechanics and chemistry to reduce air pollution and achievw clean air.
-You can check out my research publications on my <a href="https://scholar.google.com/citations?user=wEZyfUcAAAAJ&hl=es&oi=sra"> Google Scholar profile</a>.
-Here on my Github profile you will find all my coding projects. <br> <br>
+I'm Marc, Ph.D. in Engineering Mechanics from KTH in Stockholm (Sweden) and M.Sc.
+Aeronautical Engineer.
+I'm passionate about data-driven complex problem-solving through software and technology.
+You can check out my research publications on my <a href="https://scholar.google.com/citations?user=wEZyfUcAAAAJ&hl=es&oi=sra"> Google Scholar profile</a> and here on my Github profile you will find all my coding projects. <br> <br>
 </p>

 <h2 align="left"> Coding </h2>